ResearchForumOnline/AgentZeroWordPress/README.md

 </p>

 *If you would like an AI chatbot that you can edit and re-brand without coding try our other plugin, though it is not using the advanced frameworks this Sentinel plugin is using.*
-Our other fully customizable plugin: https://github.com/ResearchForumOnline/WordpressAIchatbot
+Our other WordPress plugin fully customizable plugin: https://github.com/ResearchForumOnline/WordpressAIchatbot

 > **Modular AI assistant for WordPress — free ⚡ *Groq* by default, with effortless switches to xAI Grok, OpenAI GPT-4o/3.5 or Google Gemini, plus instant knowledge-base search.**